 Southfield College was founded as Loreto College in Southfield, Darjeeling in August 1961 as a women’s college.
-At the request of the Government of West Bengal, the Irish Branch of the Instutute of The Blessed Virgin Mary, the Darjeeling Loreto Educational Society agreed to take care of its management.
-However, due to the lack of personnel the Loreto Nuns were compelled to hand over the College to the Government of West Bengal, hence to be run as Southfield College.
+At the request of the Government of West Bengal, the Irish Branch of the Institute of The Blessed Virgin Mary, the Darjeeling Loreto Educational Society agreed to take care of its management.
+However, due to the lack of personnel, the Loreto Nuns were compelled to hand over the College to the Government of West Bengal, hence to be run as Southfield College.

-The flying dove with the mountain peaks on either wings symbolizing the region (hills) signifies emancipation, empowerment through appreciation of true values so that each student can stand as tall as peaks in their contribution to the society.
+The flying dove with the mountain peaks on either wing symbolizing the region (hills) signifies emancipation, empowerment through appreciation of true values so that each student can stand as tall as peaks in their contribution to the society.

 The shamrock carried by the dove is a mark of gratitude to a very respected Irish nun, Rev. Mother Damien O’Donohoe, IBVM, whose dreams and vision shall always remain a guiding factor in the development and evolution of the College.

 The open book signifies the academic excellence that the college strives for.
-The holistic development, being the visions, the college aims to achieve enlightenment, empowerment and emancipation.
+The holistic development, being the visions, the college aims to achieve enlightenment, empowerment, and emancipation.